 Self-Powered Pulse Generator for Drug Delivery

-University of Pittsburgh researchers have developed a self-powered pulse generator that uses mechanical force to produce controlled high-voltage electrical pulses to deliver drugs, gene therapy, and more, through the skin and into cells, eliminating the need for batteries.
+University of Pittsburgh researchers have developed a self-powered pulse generator that uses clickable mechanical force to produce controlled high-voltage electrical pulses to topically deliver genes and drugs to the skin eliminating the need for powered electroporation.

 Description

-Drug delivery and gene therapy face fundamental barriers; topical treatments have minimal skin penetration, systemic therapies require high doses with significant side effects, but one positive technology is the use of electroporators – a fundamental technique in microbiology and biotechnology where an electric field is applied to cells to briefly increase the permeability of the cell membrane.
+Non-viral gene/drug delivery face fundamental barriers; topical treatments have minimal skin penetration, systemic therapies require high doses with significant side effects, but one positive technology is the use of electroporators – a fundamental technique in biotechnology where an electric field is applied to tissue/cells to briefly increase the permeability of the cell membrane.
 Currently available electroporators used for drug and gene delivery rely on heavy batteries or external wall power, making them impractical for portable clinical use.
 Also, used electroporators generate long electrical pulses that risk damaging tissue.
 There is a clear need for a lightweight, battery-free, portable system that generates short, precise electrical pulses for safe and effective drug delivery without external power sources.

 Applications